AOSSIE-Org/Rein/README.md

 # Rein

-A cross-platform, LAN-based remote control for touch-screen devices following the **KISS principle**.
+A cross-platform, LAN-based remote desktop utilizing touch-screen devices following the **KISS principle**.
 It allows touchscreen devices to act as a trackpad and keyboard for a desktop system through a locally served web interface.

 > Contributions are welcome!
 Please leave a star ⭐ to show your support.

+## Why?

+Quality couch keyboards are not so accessible, STT on Linux isn’t in a good state, so we can take advantage of STT on mobile, plus use the phone as a controller for casual gaming.

 ## Tech Stack